Updated: April 30, 2026

-Interested in moving to Portugal from the UK?
-Many UK nationals, especially digital nomads, retirees, and business experts want to settle in Portugal due to its affordable living costs, quality healthcare, and plenty of options for a residency visa.
+Interested in moving to Portugal from the UK in 2026?
+Many UK nationals, especially digital nomads, retirees, and business experts, want to settle in Portugal due to its affordable living costs, quality healthcare, and plenty of options for a residency visa.

-In fact, Brits are among the top three nationalities to receive a Portugal Golden Visa for residency in the country, according to the latest Portuguese Migration and Asylum Report.
-The Portuguese government created favorable immigration policies for foreign residents with a minimum monthly income to support themselves and eligible family members.
+In fact, Brits are among the top nationalities to receive a Portugal Golden Visa for residency in the country, according to the latest Portuguese Migration and Asylum Report (AIMA).
+Additionally, the D7 Visa and Digital Nomad Visa also offer an easy relocation process for retirees and remote workers, respectively.

 So, how easy is it to move from the UK to Portugal?
-In this guide, you can learn everything you need to know about the different Portuguese visas for UK residents and average monthly expenses.
+In this guide, you can learn everything you need to know about the different Portuguese visas for UK residents, average monthly expenses, and how to relocate in 2026.

 - As a British citizen moving to Portugal, you can expect to spend less on housing, rent, and overall monthly expenses.